Information for Pharmacists

 A: In a comparison study of urea versus vaptans , urea had similar efficacy raising serum sodium to 135 mEq/L. (Soupart A: Efficacy and Tolerance of Urea Compared with Vaptans for Long-Term Treatment of Patients with SIADH.
 CJASN Vol 7 May, 2012.)
 In another study of the use of urea in an ICU setting, urea raised serum sodium 4 mmol/L the first day of use, and 7 mmol/L in 48 hours.
 (Decaux et al: Treatment of euvolemic hyponatremia in the intensive care unit by urea., Critical Care 2010 14:R184.)
 This rate of rise is very important from a safety standpoint, because too rapid a rise of serum sodium levels can be dangerous, and even life threatening.
 The above study showed that the rise was within the recommended levels of raising serum sodium levels less than 9mmol/L in the first 24 hours.

-A: Yes, please fill out the contact form in the contact section and we'll send you the dossier.
+A: Yes, please email us at [email protected] or fill out the contact form in the Contact Us section and we'll send you the dossier.

 A: The risks of taking urea are very low.
 No long term toxicity has been seen.
 There is a very low risk of hypernatremic dehydration if your patients thirst center is intact.
 (Decaux G: Urea for long term treatment of syndrome of inappropriate secretion of antidiuretic hormone.
 BMJ Vol 283 24 Oct 1981.)